What I Misunderstood About Adoption—And, Well, All Parenting

 Our deepest desire was to create an environment where the daughters joining our family through adoption could grow and thrive in healthy ways.

-As it turns out, our adoption journey has made a significant impact on our own transformation.
+As it turns out, our adoption journey has brought significant individual transformation for my husband and for me.

-It’s painful at times, but so incredibly good and necessary.
+It’s painful at times but so incredibly good and necessary.
 Does this sound familiar?
-You may be relating now to how much the challenges of parenting have changed you!
+You may be relating to how much the challenges of parenting have changed you!

 FOUNDATION: I am safe (at peace) with myself